MicrosoftDocs/msix-docs/msix-src/packaging-tool/tool-known-issues.md

 If you are running into issues with using a remote VM for your conversions, see [Setup instructions for remote machine conversions](remote-conversion-setup.md).

 ### Issues during conversion
-- During conversion, installers may run services.
-Services are not captured during conversion.
-As a result, your app may install but it may run with issues.
 - Some installers might fail to convert with exit code 259.
 This indicates that the installer spawned a thread and did not wait for it to complete.
 In other words, the main thread finished installing but it exited with error 259 because it spawned a thread that is still running.
 We recommend that you use the appropriate install option for setup.exe.

 ### Issues during signing